boringprotocol/docs/docs/motherbored-basics/configuration-basics.md

 3. Authenticate with your Phantom wallet, click to sign the certificate (a popup from your wallet), then download the associated SD card image (top right) and save it, and unzip to the same directory.
 You will see a new 2.5GB disk image file.
 (Current version: 2022-10-26-boring-lite)
 4. Power down the node (unplug) and carefully remove your SD card from the Pi or Motherboard node (tweezers help) and insert it into the PC SD card slot or usa an adapter.
 (USB/SD adaptor does work)
 5. Use Balena Etcher (<https://www.balena.io/etcher/>) or Rasp Pi Imager to flash the new V2 image file to the SD card.
 On Windows, right-click Balena and click "Run as Administrator"
-6. Once the flash is complete, remove the SD card and put SD back in Node, plug in Cat6 ethernet, and power up (plug-in).
+6. Once the flash is complete, remove the SD card and put SD back in Node, plug in Cat6 ethernet to your ISP router, and power up (plug-in).
 7. On computer or phone, connect to new WiFi SSID called 'boring' PW: motherbored
 8. Once reconnected to 'boring,' return to <https://motherbored.app/>
 9. Connect your wallet again, then you will see your new V2 dashboard.